What Is Passive Voice?

 Here we decided not to mention the subject at the end of the passive sentence.

-The object of the active clause becomes the new subject of the passive sentence.
+Here in this example, the object of the active clause becomes the new subject of the passive sentence.

 Passive Voice: Different Tenses